yardcooper/wh/Total.md

 - Automated build and deployment using Jenkins to reduce human error and speed up production processes from 10+ days to 2 days.
 - Specialized payment service using AWS Lambda functions, resulting in a significant reduction in operational costs.
 - Contributed to the development of Kubernetes deployment scripts for Amazon EKS, with a specialization in creating and managing Kubernetes clusters.
+- Built stable and scalable environment on AWS customizing Terraform scripts resulting in 20% reduction in service cost.
 - Generated $10,000 in revenue by developing and launching a new e-commerce using Spring Boot, Spring Cloud, Spring GraphQL, and Angular.
 - Leveraged powerful technologies to optimize system speed and efficiency and reduce latency, ultimately resulting in a 40% increase in system performance.
 - Refactored the software structure for an online chat service, reducing overhead costs by $4000 per month.

-Technologies: Java, Spring, Spring Boot, Spring Cloud, RabbitMQ, Apache Kafka, GraphQL, JavaScript, Node, TypeScript, Angular, Oracle, Elasticsearch, Redis, Docker, Kubernetes, Jenkins, Zipkin, AWS Lambda, RDS, Kinesis, SNS, SQS, RDS, DynamoDB, ElastiCache.
+Technologies: Java, Spring, Spring Boot, Spring Cloud, RabbitMQ, Apache Kafka, GraphQL, JavaScript, Node, TypeScript, Angular, Oracle, Elasticsearch, Redis, Docker, Kubernetes, Jenkins, Zipkin, Terraform, AWS Lambda, RDS, Kinesis, SNS, SQS, RDS, DynamoDB, ElastiCache.

 Giant Machines, New York, NY 10006
 Full Stack Engineer | 08, 2018 - 12, 2019